spack/spack/lib/spack/docs/tutorial_buildsystems.rst

    :language: python
    :linenos:

-It's important to include all the dependencies since Spack is able to activate extensions.
-If a dependency is missed then that dependency will be installed in the same location as the root package and activation of extensions will lead to issues.
+It is quite important to declare all the dependencies of a Python package.
+Spack can "activate" Python packages to prevent the user from having to load each dependency module explictly.
+If a dependency is missed, Spack will be unable to properly activate the package and it will cause an issue.
+To learn more about extensions go to :ref:`cmd-spack-extensions`.

-As you can see, :code:`Pandas` is easy to install since we do not have to do anything rather convoluted and complex.
-Instead, Spack has provided us the right abstractions to make installing Python packages easy.
+From this example, you can see that building Python modules is made easy through the :code:`PythonPackage` class.

 -------------------
 Other Build Systems
 -------------------

-Although we won't get in depth with any of the other build systems that Spack has support for me it is worth mentioning that Spack does provide subclasses for the following build systems:
+Although we won't get in depth with any of the other build systems that Spack supports, it is worth mentioning that Spack does provide subclasses for the following build systems:

 1. :code:`IntelPackage`